 Spirulina is a super-food for humans and pets.
 It’s high in protein (including the essential amino acids for dogs), rich in E, A, and B vitamins, but perhaps most importantly it is full of trace minerals and phytonutrients.
 Spirulina has lots of potential benefits for dogs including increased energy/endurance, anti-inflammatory properties, improved kidney and liver function, supporting healthy digestion, detoxification, brain and nervous function, tissue and cell regeneration, healthy skin and coat, and boosting the immune system including stimulation of antibodies and countering free-radicals and even cancer cells.

-Spirulina is a blue-green Cyanobacteria, but unlike the shudders that usually go through pet owners when they hear that word, this form is a carefully sourced food and nutraceutical product.
-Cyanobacteria is often associated with health-warnings and swimming area closures during hot dry summers, but the growth and handling of edible spirulina are quite different.
+Spirulina is a blue-green Cyanobacteria.
+But, unlike the shudders that usually go through pet owners when they hear that word, this form is a carefully sourced food and nutraceutical product.
+Cyanobacteria is often associated with health-warnings and swimming area closures during hot dry summers, but the production of edible spirulina is quite different.
 When selecting a spirulina product (for people or pets), choose a quality product from a trusted supplier so you can be confident in the content.
-I use a certified organic human-grade product from a reputable supplier.
+I use a certified organic human-grade spirulina.

 Sharing Spirulina with the Dogs

-Spirulina is incredibly nutrient dense and is best kept to small quantities (serving size varies with weight, health, tolerance, and other factors).
+Spirulina is incredibly nutrient dense.
+It’s best kept to small quantities, and serving size varies with weight, health, tolerance, and other factors.
 It also depends on the type of product you choose how potent it may be and whether its bulked out with any fillers.
 High quality products, like the human grade supplement I use, are incredibly dense.
-Using it as an add-in for treats like these gummies make it easy to serve in small portions and keeps the mess to a minimum.
+Using it as an add-in for treats, like these gummies, makes it easy to serve in small portions and keeps the mess to a minimum.

 Not surprisingly, as an algae product, I find that the powder does have a kind of earthy smell.
 A bit like seaweed, perhaps.
 Not high on my smooth flavouring wish list.
 Haha!
 But that smell just make it all the more appealing to our dogs.
 Cue Oli crazy eyes!